Consumer Affairs Victoria is Victoria's consumer regulator.

 - provide information to business, consumers, landlords and tenants about their rights and responsibilities

-- register and licence organisations and occupations
+- register and license organisations and occupations

-- enforce compliance with consumer laws, and
+- ensure compliance with consumer laws, and

 - review and advise government about Victoria's consumer protection framework.